-This is an opportunity for people that are affected by Victoria’s Child Employment Act to consider how the Act works and raise any issues they have identified or experienced.
+In this consultation, we asked people that are affected by Victoria’s Child Employment Act to consider how the Act works and raise any issues they had identified or experienced.

 We are conscious of the potential vulnerability of children mentioned in discussions or submissions as part of this review.
-With this in mind, all information gathered in our consultation process will be treated as confidential.
+With this in mind, all information gathered in our consultation process is being treated as confidential.

 We have seen a lot of changes in the employment landscape in the past few years.
 We have also seen a lot of changes to rules around child protection.
 We need to review Victoria’s Child Employment Act to make sure it is still responsive and effective.

 The Child Employment Act 2003 (CE Act) regulates the employment of children under 15 years old in Victoria.

 The past few years have seen changes to the employment landscape and to regulation around child protection.
 This may affect children in the workforce.
 We need to review the current CE Act to ensure that it remains responsive and effective.

 - set out the age, types of work and conditions that apply to child employment

 - protect children from doing work that could